 Like to level in the dungeons and battlegrounds, as well as through questing?
 No problem, Zygor’s guide has gemmed for Int and is smart enough to always point you where you need to go next, regardless of how many levels you gained in the dungeons or by killing players.
 It’ll even clean up your obsolete quests.

-Zygor’s is always quickly updated for all patches and expansions and comes with some nice extras, but you’ll have to check their home page to see those.
+Zygor’s is always quickly updated for all patches and expansions, including Warlords of Draenor, and comes with some nice extras, but you’ll have to check their home page to see those.
 You can get the full details on Zygor’s Guide, and grab your own copy here, or read our review.
 You will probably never need to look at your quest log again.